Live! The Farewell Tour

 Live!
 The Farewell Tour is a live album by Cher.
 The album was recorded at the American Airlines Arena in Miami, Florida, United States on a show from her Living Proof: The Farewell Tour.

 Album information

 Packed with 18 hits, the album debuted at a peak of 40 on the Billboard 200.
 The same performance is available as the DVD The Farewell Tour which was recorded live in Miami.
 The album was also included in the special Edition of The Very Best of Cher.
 As of January 2006, the album has sold 200,000 copies in the US.
+The 18-track original album and the DVD-exclusive bonus tracks (Save Up All Your Tears, We All Sleep Alone, A Different Kind of Love Song) got remastered and were made available for streaming and digital download on September 26, 2025.